-Cognitive rehabilitation therapy has been well studied and its efficacy has been documented for patients with brain injury, stroke, and multiple sclerosis.
-Cognitive rehabilitation therapy encompasses many therapeutic techniques such as computerized cognitive training, neurofeedback, and assistive technology.
+Cognitive rehabilitation therapy is well-studied, and new research is always coming.
+Researchers have documented its positive impact for patients with brain injury, stroke, and multiple sclerosis.
+Cognitive rehabilitation therapy encompasses many therapeutic techniques, such as computerized cognitive training, neurofeedback, and assistive technology.

 Yes, there are two different approaches to CRT: restorative and compensatory.

 Restorative CRT’s goal is to improve cognitive function by reinstating or strengthening the functions a person has either lost due to an injury or continues to find challenging.

 A person finds it difficult to remember what they need to do in a day or pay attention to tasks given to them by another person.
 To help with this, a medical professional may assign different memory tasks to improve their memory.
 A therapist may use worksheets that challenge memory or digital exercises that challenge memory functions.